 Complications related to acute tubular necrosis are the same as related to AKI which include acid-base and electrolyte disturbances such as hypocalcemia, hyperkalemia related to the metabolic acidosis, and hyperphosphatemia.
 Volume overload is related to anuria or oliguria.
 Uremic complications lead to pericarditis, bleeding diathesis, and altered mental status.

-The diagnosis and management of ATN is best done with a multidisciplinary team that includes a nephrologist, pharmacist, internist, cardiologist and an intensivist.
+The diagnosis and management of ATN is best done with an interprofessional team that includes a nephrologist, pharmacist, internist, cardiologist and an intensivist.
 The mainstay of management is the prevention of acute tubular necrosis by identifying the patients undergoing high-risk procedures and having comorbidities such as diabetes mellitus, heart failure, advanced malignancy, atherosclerosis, and CKD that can potentiate the effects of the acute tubular necrosis.
 ATN is not a benign disorder and the outcomes depend on the cause.
 Factors that lead to poor survival in such patients include oliguria, poor nutritional status, male gender, the need for mechanical ventilation, stroke, seizures, and acute myocardial infarction.
 The mortality rate is higher in oliguric patients than in non-oliguric patients signifying the amount of damage done leading to necrosis.
 Mortality is high (about 60%) in sepsis and surgical patients, causing multiple organ failure.
 Despite aggressive treatment, some patients may end up with end stage renal disease requiring dialysis.

 |||Acute kidney injury: Epidemiology, outcomes, complications, and therapeutic strategies., Negi S,Koreeda D,Kobayashi S,Yano T,Tatsuta K,Mima T,Shigematsu T,Ohya M,, Seminars in dialysis, 2018 May 8 [PubMed PMID: 29738093]|